AGH University of Kraków: Laboratories

 The AGH University has more than 800 laboratories equipped with state-of-the-art apparatus, including the transmission electron microscope Titan Cubed G-2 60-300, devices requiring the so-called clean room conditions, nanotechnology and material nanodiagnostics equipment, a computed tomography scanner to study construction materials, an electron microprobe Jeol SuperProbe JXA-8230 that facilitates the determination of elemental contents from boron to uranium in all kinds of solid substances, mass spectrometers, diffractometers, 3D printers for prototype creation, numerous appliances for environmental tests, microscopes for microstructure parameter analyses and measurements, as well as various types of laboratory installations (including a fully functional production line in the Industry 4.0 Laboratory or a singing Tesla coil in the High Voltage Laboratory).
 The AGH University has one of the quietest places in Poland – an anechoic chamber, as well as the Experimental Mine, which is unique in Poland and one of the few such research and educational laboratories in Europe, and also serves as a museum.

 Green areas and an outdoor gallery

 The green spaces and garden squares of the campus constitute an outdoor gallery.
 It features, for example, sculptures of Bronisław Chromy, a Krakow artist, sculptures of students from the Faculty of Sculpture of the Jan Matejko Academy of Fine Arts in Krakow, as well as natural creations – glacial erratics.
 Moreover, campus premises abound in industrial machines related to the development of technological thought and research activity of respective faculties.

 AGH University Student Campus

-The Miasteczko Studenckie AGH, which spans about 13 ha, is an integral part of the university campus and remains the largest student settlement in Poland.
+The Miasteczko Studenckie AGH, which spans about 13 ha, is an integral part of the AGH University campus and remains the largest student settlement in Poland.
 The 20 student houses offer more than 7,500 beds to students.

 The campus comprises student clubs, a swimming pool with a gym and bowling alley, and sports fields.